• Skip to primary navigation

 4.88 from 8 votes

 Now here's an easy lunch!
-With carrots, onions, and raisins, this dish has a wonderful mixture of sweet and savory flavors.
+With carrots, onions, and raisins, this Whole Foods style deli salad has a wonderful mixture of sweet and savory flavors.
 Eat it on its own, put it in a sandwich, or add it to a wrap.
+Great for meal planning!

 Print Pin Rate